eclipse-tractusx/demand-capacity-mgmt/docs/Functionalities.md

 ## Logging History System:

-- Providing functionalities for managing logging history.
+- Providing functionalities for managing logging history to log the user actions.
 - Manages logging operations, including creating, retrieving, and deleting logs.
 - Utilizes repositories (LoggingHistoryRepository and ArchivedLogsRepository) for data storage.
 - Collaborates with the FavoriteService for filtering logs based on favorite material demands and capacity groups.